Thoughts on the Twins? One baseball agent's perspective on Minnesota's front office

 That may seem like an odd response from a person whose livelihood is tied to how much a team is willing pay for one of his clients and, so far, the Twins have not been exactly a blank check.
 In fact, Willingham’s 2012 contract has been the richest free agent contract the team has distributed to date.

-What is interesting is that had Willingham’s home was further west, he may never have been a Twin to begin with.
+What is interesting is that had Willingham’s home been further west, he may never have been a Twin to begin with.
 When fans wonder why their team didn’t sign a particular free agent, there are factors that go beyond just the dollars and cents.
 As a free agent after the 2011 season, Sosnick fielded an offer from a West Coast team that was superior to that of the Twins.
-But Willingham, who calls Alabama home, opted to sign with Minnesota because it was in closer proximity to his family and turning down more money in the process.
+But Willingham, who calls Alabama home, opted to sign with Minnesota because it was in closer proximity to his family and turned down more money in the process.

 Willingham’s reign as the team’s highest compensated free agent may come to an end this winter and one of Sosnick’s other clients could be the one to dethrone him.
-Among the Sosnick Cobbe client list are Josh Johnson, Ricky Nolasco and Randy Messenger -- three pitchers whom the Twins have had varying degrees of interest.
+Among the Sosnick Cobbe client list are Josh Johnson, Ricky Nolasco and Randy Messenger -- three pitchers in who the Twins have had varying degrees of interest.

 Under different circumstances, Johnson could have been the headliner of the offseason.
-At just 30 years old, Johnson has battled both shoulder inflammation (2011) and elbow issues (2013) that has curbed his innings over the past three seasons.
+At just 30 years old, Johnson has battled both shoulder inflammation (2011) and elbow issues (2013) that have curbed his innings over the past three seasons.
 More importantly, it has curbed teams’ appetite for doling out a large contract..

 “He’s probably got the highest upside of any free agent pitcher,” says Sosnick, “but when you factor in the amount of games he started the last few years and the amount of different injuries he’s had you realize, in our case, our choice was to take a shot at a two or three-year deal or take a shot a one-year where we rebuild his value.
 There’s no question that we are going to go after a one-year and try to rebuild his value because he’s going to be treated as an injury liability -- even though I think he’s totally healthy right now -- but I understand that mindset.”

-While Johnson could profile as a top of the rotation arm, does a pitcher with his injury history sense for the organization?
+While Johnson could profile as a top of the rotation arm, does a pitcher with his injury history make sense for the organization?
 Mike Radcliff does not seem to think so.
 According to the Pioneer Press’s Mike Berardino, Radcliff said that if Johnson’s asking price is $10 million or more, the club would likely pass.
 That said, the Twins severely lack an ace and Johnson could be that guy.
 As an agent, would Sosnick ever try to convince a team that Johnson, who is coming off a bad conventional season but demonstrated decent peripherals that may indicate a positive future, is the right fit for them?

 “I find that too presumptuous on my part.
 Am I really going to convince Mike Radcliff that his scouting analyses of a player are off because I tell him something -- given the fact that I’ve never scouted a player in my life and Mike’s done it professionally his whole life?
 I find the thought distasteful and if I put myself in the reverse situation I would be insulted.
 That’s not what I do.”